top of page

 Spiritual practice permeates the day.

-Spiritual practice extends into the apprenticeship experience well beyond the formal sitting meditation and service periods, and Zen is laden with ceremony.
-Individual work teams mark the beginning of their work day at 9am with a ceremony that includes the lighting of incense, the chant of prayer followed by a brief spiritual reading.
+Spiritual practice extends into the apprenticeship experience well beyond the formal sitting meditation and service periods, and is laden with ceremony.
+Individual work teams mark the beginning of their work day at 9am with a ceremony that includes the lighting of incense, the chant of prayer for selfless service followed by a brief spiritual reading.
 Thus follows a team meeting, planning for the day and individual assignments.
 During the workday, Noble Silence is observed.

 https___bit.ly_waokele Redfin.JPG